MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 ## Getting Started

-This plugin was tested on the latest release of Salome (which is up to date 9.5.0) running on Ubuntu 19.10.
+This plugin was tested on the latest release of Salome (which is up to date 9.5.0) running on Ubuntu 20.04.
 Nevertheless, it should work for newer release of Salome and for other platform.
-Note Salome switch to Python 3 since version 9.2.0 (February 2019) and consequently, the plugin could not compatible with older Salome version than 9.2.0.
+Note Salome switch to Python 3 since version 9.2.0 (February 2019) and consequently, the plugin is not compatible with older Salome version than 9.2.0.

 ### Installation

 Installation of the plugin is done in three steps:
 1. Download the repository in your machine
 2. Unzip it and copy the content of the folder `Salome-PFLOTRAN-Interface` into `$HOME/.config/salome/Plugins/`
-3. You are ready to go (or you should have been)
+3. You are ready to go

-The plugin should work as is for ASCII output.
+Note the plugin should work as is for mesh export in ASCII output.
 However, if you want to use the HDF5 file output (which is a better choice at my thought - faster and less hard drive space), you may have to install the h5py module within Salome:

 1. Go to your Salome installation folder and open a terminal.
 2. Make sure you have an C++ compiler installed, such as GCC (https://gcc.gnu.org/).
 If not, install it (or update it) with the command ```sudo apt-get install gcc```.